Morphing Graph Drawings in the Presence of Point Obstacles: Introduction

 \section{Introduction}

-In the field of Graph Drawing, a (\emph{crossing-free}) \emph{morph} between two straight-line drawings~$\Gamma_1$ and~$\Gamma_2$ of the same graph is a continuous deformation that transforms~$\Gamma_1$ into~$\Gamma_2$ while preserving straight-line pairwise noncrossing edges at all times.
+In the field of Graph Drawing, a \emph{morph} between two straight-line drawings~$\Gamma_1$ and~$\Gamma_2$ of the same graph is a continuous deformation that transforms~$\Gamma_1$ into~$\Gamma_2$ while preserving straight-line edges at all times.
+A morph is \emph{crossing-free}\footnote{In the context of morphs restricted to the plane $\mathbb R^2$, crossing-free morphs are usually called \emph{planar}.
+Since we are also discussing work related to morphs in three dimensions, we are using the more general term crossing-free in the beginning of our introduction.} if the edges are pairwise noncrossing at all times.
 Morphing (beyond the above, strict definition in Graph Drawing) has applications in animation and computer graphics~\cite{gomes1999warping}.
 In this paper, we initiate the study of morphing graph drawings in the presence of stationary point obstacles, which need to be avoided throughout the motion.

 \paragraph{Related work.} An obvious necessary condition for the existence of a crossing-free morph in~$\mathbb R^2$ between two straight-line drawings~$\Gamma_1$ and~$\Gamma_2$ is that these drawings represent the same \emph{plane graph} (i.e., a planar graph equipped with fixed combinatorial embedding and a distinguished outer face).
 It has been established long ago~\cite{Cairns,Thomassen} that this (efficiently verifiable) criterion is also sufficient, i.e., a crossing-free morph in~$\mathbb R^2$ between two straight-line drawings of the same plane graph always {\em exists}.